Lost Planet: Extreme Condition: Awards

 ved 1UP.com's award for best action game at the Electronic Entertainment Expo (E3) video game convention in 2006, and an "Award for Excellence" at the 2007 Japan Game Awards.
 The game's marketing campaign won several awards at the 2007 MI6 awards show hosted by the Association of Electronic Interactive Marketers, including the "Gold" award for its limited edition packaging and "Silver" awards for its promotional poster and theatrical trailer.
 Lost Planet's audio was nominated for Best Cinematic/Cut-Scene Audio and Sound Design of the Year at the Game Audio Network Guild's 2007 ceremony, but lost both awards to Gears of War.

 Legacy

 Mobile version

 Lost Planet received a mobile port for phones using the Brew 3.1 Operating system and released on December 21, 2006.

 Sequels

 Lost Planet 2 was released and was available for purchase in May 2010.
 A spin-off titled E.X.
 Troopers was released in October 2012 in Japan.
 The third main game titled Lost Planet 3 was released in August 2013.

 Appearances in other games

-One of the mech-suits, PTX-40A, appears as a playable character in Tatsunoko vs. Capcom: Ultimate All-Stars, as one of the two largest characters in the game.
+One of the mech-suits, PTX-40A, appears as a playable character in Tatsunoko vs. Capcom, as one of the two largest characters in the game.
 There is also an unlockable mini-game set in the Lost Planet universe, where the PTX-40A, Ryu (from the Street Fighter series), Ken the Eagle (from Science Ninja Team Gatchaman) and Tekkaman Blade battle Akrids through several stages.